tomato42/tls13-spec/draft-ietf-tls-tls13.md

 exchanged Handshake structures.

-For concreteness, at the point where the handshake master secret is derived, the session hash includes the ClientHello, ClientKeyShare, ServerHello, and ServerKeyShare, and HelloRetryRequest (if any) (though see [https://github.com/tlswg/tls13-spec/issues/104]).
+For concreteness, at the point where the handshake master secret is derived, the session hash includes the ClientHello, ServerHello, and ServerKeyShare, and HelloRetryRequest (if any) (though see [https://github.com/tlswg/tls13-spec/issues/104]).
 At the point where the master secret is derived, it includes every